fechan/blog/_posts/2020-05-12-Mathematikka-WolframAlpha-in-Minecraft.md

         new Expr(Expr.STRING, query), new Expr("Image")
     }
 );
-// Mathematica is the Wolfram Kernel link that you have to initiate earlier mathematica.evaluateToImage(expr, 0);
+// "mathematica" is the Wolfram Kernel link that you have to initiate earlier mathematica.evaluateToImage(expr, 0);
 ```